CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 ### UI Builder

-Visit the [UI Builder](https://app.asana.com/0/my-apps/response-builder/lookup) to test and configure a Lookup.
+Visit the [UI Builder](https://app.asana.com/0/my-apps/response-builder/lookup) to configure a Lookup in an interactive test environment.

 ### Lookup Configurations